|

 2.4.
 Older people are more likely to live alone or in institutions

 2.5.
-Fertility appears to be linked to the ability to reconcile careers and family life
+Fertility appears to be linked to the ability to reconcile

 2.6.
-The shift of the two-breadwinner model is not yet reflected in the time-use patterns of women and men
+The shift of the two-breadwinner model is not yet reflected

-3.1.
-Life satisfaction depends on the financial situation, but not exclusively
+3. Income, health and living conditions 3.1.
+Life satisfaction depends on the financial situation, but

 3.3.
-In most Member States families with several children face a higher risk of poverty
+In most Member States families with several children face a

 3.4.
-Redistribution greatly reduces poverty risks for families with children
+Redistribution greatly reduces poverty risks for families with

 3.5.
-A lack of affordable housing may represent an obstacle to family formation
+A lack of affordable housing may represent an obstacle to family

 3.6.
-In some of the new Member States more than 60% of the budget is tied up for spending on essential items
+In some of the new Member States more than 60% of the budget

 3.7.
 Older people are the main users of health and social care

-1. Demographic and societal trends and their impact on the intergenerational balance
+Part 1: The demographic and social context 1.
+Demographic and societal trends and their impact on the intergenerational

-1.1.
+balance 1.1.
 The extension of life expectancy

 1.2.
 The fertility swing and its implications